-It’s pretty clear that electric disrupts the internal combustion engine, and everything associated with it.
-It’s not just that you replace the internal combustion engine with electric motors and the fuel tank with batteries - rather, you remove the whole drive train and replace it with sometime with 5 to 10 times fewer moving or breakable parts.
+Meanwhile, electric is not just about replacing the fuel tank with a battery.
+Electric disrupts the internal combustion engine and everything associated with it - you remove the whole drive train and replace it with something with 5 to 10 times fewer moving or breakable parts.
 You rip the spine out of the car.
 This is very disruptive to anyone in the engine business - it disrupts machine tools, and many of the suppliers of these components to the OEMs.
 A lot of the supplier base will change.

 This is not the same as disrupting the OEMs themselves.
 If the OEMs can buy the components of an electric car as easily as anyone else, then the advantage in efficient scale manufacturing goes to the people who already have a lead in efficient scale manufacturing, since they’re doing essentially the same thing.
 In other words, it’s the same business, with some different suppliers, and electric per se looks a lot more like sustaining innovation.

 If the components will be a commodity, integrating them may not be - at least, not necessarily.